 I cannot say that my first yoga practice was a life changing experience in and of itself.
 That said, I did return to my yoga mat.
 Each time I did I began to crave something about the practice, though it was hard to place words on what it was exactly.
 In February of 2012 I was led to take on an experience which did prove to be life-changing.
 My study at The Living Mandala School of Yoga at Ocean Earth Wind Fire led me to listen to my inner voice of wisdom.

 Today, I can acknowledge the fact that the breath guided movement I was exposed to on my yoga mat led me to a sense of clarity which I had not otherwise experienced.
 This clarity is what now guides me in my life during moments both on and off of the mat.
-It is what led me to pursue work as an independent practitioner, offering my integrative approach of various healing modalities .
-In February 2014, I obtained licensure as a massage therapist, thus affording me the opportunity to touch the world through my healing hands.
+It has guided me to the uniquely integrative approach which I embody in working with both traditional PT patients, as well as in the private work I offer clients and yoga students 1:1.